Q: What is the warranty on Verigo reusable Pods?

 Q: Does Verigo provide NIST-traceable certificates of validation?

-A: Yes, Verigo performs in-house testing on 2% of all devices before they are shipped out of our facilities.
+A: Yes, Verigo performs in-house testing on devices before they are shipped out of our facilities.
 We provide certificates of validation using standards traceable to NIST for all Pods.
 An example of our certificate of validation is listed below.

 Click here to view an example of our certificate of validation.